fhats/chef-unreal-ircd/README.md

   the IRCd as (defaults to `true`)?
 * `node['unreal']['user']` - The user to run the IRC daemon as.
 Will be created if `node['unreal']['create_user']` is set (defaults to `unreal`).
+* `node['unreal']['manage_service']` - Whether or not this cookbook should
+  attempt to manage the IRCd as a service (defaults to `true`).
+Use this if you want to supply your own init script or manage the service with a different init manager.
 * `node['unreal']['pidfile']` - Where to keep the pidfile for the IRCd (defaults to `/var/run/unreal-ircd/unreal.pid`).
 * `node['unreal']['tunefile']` - Where to keep the tunefile for the IRCd